Containers on a barge

 Urban mobility and short-range inland waterway transport

 Inland Waterway Transport (IWT) holds untapped potential for the future of sustainable urban transport.
-Through our research, we will look at how Inland Waterway Transport (IWT) can contribute to the success of the EU Green Deal and create cleaner urban environments.
+Through our research, we will look at how IWT can contribute to the success of the EU Green Deal and create cleaner urban environments.

 3